 In preparation for a skin cancer screening, it is a good idea to do a self-exam and make a note of anything that concerns you so you can talk with your doctor about it.
 When doing the self-exam, keep in mind the ABCDEs as you observe any spots or moles:

 C – Color inconsistencies

 D – Diameter larger than 6 millimeters across (the size of a pencil eraser)

 E – Evolving in shape, size or color

-At your skin cancer screening you will remove your clothes and put on a gown.
-The doctor will then look at every inch of skin surface on our body, from the top of your head to the bottom of your feet.
+At your skin cancer screening, you will remove your clothes and put on a gown.
+The doctor will then look at every inch of the skin surface on our body, from the top of your head to the bottom of your feet.
 While it is a thorough process, it does not take long to complete.

 Skin Cancer Biopsies

 If your doctor sees any suspicious moles or spots, you may need to have a test called a biopsy.
-In this procedure you are given a shot at the site to numb it.
+In this procedure, you are given a shot at the site to numb it.
 Then the doctor scrapes off as much of the mole as possible and sends the material to a lab for evaluation.
 There, a pathologist looks at it under a microscope to see if there are cancer cells present.
 If there are, your doctor will develop a treatment plan.

 While skin cancer is common, screening is easy and treatment can be successful, especially with early detection.
 If you notice a suspicious mole, don’t wait until your next scheduled cancer screening.
-Talk with your doctor right away.
+Talk to your doctor right away.